 If you obtain a tenant’s credit report as part of the screening process, they’re entitled to a copy of it if they ask for it.
 Additionally, a prospective tenant can order that a freeze be put on their credit so it can’t be accessed by third parties without the tenant’s consent.
 It’s reasonable to expect that your renter will suspend the freeze long enough for you to check their credit report or to give consent for this information to be released to you.
 If they don’t, you can legally deny their application.

-Tenant screenings are a valuable tool to help you weed out potential problem tenants and rent to those who are more likely to be reliable, problem-free renters.
-But in order to conduct tenant screenings in the state of California, you must be aware of and adhere to the California tenant screening laws that govern these very valuable checks.
+Tenant screenings are a valuable tool to help you avoid potential problem tenants and rent to those who are more likely to be reliable, problem-free renters.
+But in order to conduct a lawful California tenant screening, you must be aware of and adhere to the laws that govern these very valuable checks.